phpDocumentor/phpDocumentor/docs/getting-started/creating-your-own-template-using-twig.rst

 Overview
 --------

-With this tutorial I want to provide an short tutorial on how to build templates in phpDocumentor using the Twig templating engine.
+In this tutorial we will guide you on how to build templates in phpDocumentor using the Twig templating engine.

 phpDocumentor's templating system is powerful and flexible enough to produce any kind of output or even multiple types of output combined into one template.
-During this tutorial we will guide you how to create a simple template that will produce HTML files that you can serve from your website.
+During this tutorial we will guide you on how to create a simple template that will produce HTML files that you can serve from your website.

-While building a template there are three steps that are important:
+While building a template there are three important steps:

 1. Creating a template definition file.
 2. Defining all :term:`transformations` that your template must do.
-3. Writing your twig templates and providing assets.
+3. Writing your Twig templates and providing assets.

 Each of these steps is covered in the following subchapters, so if you want to make your own template you can just read on and follow along with the text.

 .. important::

-   In this tutorial I assume that you have worked with Twig before and know how it works.
+   This tutorial assumes that you have worked with Twig before and know how it works.
 If you are unclear on how some things work, please consult the Twig documentation.

 Create your template definition